cybercongress/go-cyber/docs/cyberd.md

 - def knowledge graph state
 - take cyberlinks
 - check that signatures are valid
-- check that resource consumption of a signer is not exceed 24 moving average
+- check that resource consumption of a signer is not exceed 24 moving average (bandwidth)
 - if signatures and broadband ok than cyberlink is valid
 - for every valid cyberlink emit prediction as array of cyberlinks
 - every round calculate cyber•rank deltas for the knowledge graph